Setiawanak/apktasbihdigital/README.md

 E-Counter-like app .
 This project is developed for my Bachelor's Degree Thesis. **Code in React Native, MySQL and Javascript (For Android)**

 ## DEVELOPMENT STATUS
+**START DEVELOP**

-Development started From Okt 2020 (UAS Semester 9)
+Development started From Changed project and final talk to build this from Okt 2020 (UAS Semester 9)

 Development Paused Feb 2022 - Jun 2022